NLP-Research07/X-MuTeST/README.md

    - Posts were carefully processed and curated to ensure that models trained on this dataset learn meaningful patterns rather than spurious correlations.

-# Unique Contributions of X-MuTeST in Explainability for Hate Speech Detection
+# Advantages and comparison of X-MuTeST in Explainability for Hate Speech Detection

 Our explainability method, **X-MuTeST**, introduces several distinct advantages compared to existing approaches, especially in the domain of hate speech detection: